MaleehahA02/Cpp_CS330/README.md

 ### While
 While loops are also entry controlled loops.

 Here is an example of a how a while loop is used to print out numbers from 0 to 10.
+The variable `i` is initialized and set to 0. ` while (i < 11)` means that the loop will continue to execute as long as the value of i is less than 11.
+The value of `i` is incremented by 1 after the value of i is printed.

 Input: